Puyush/Language_Translator/README.md

 7. Train model with 25 epochs
 8. Build reference and Predictions:
 For variable output sequence size, we will modify the decoder such that it will work in a loop and stop generating output when a condition is met.
 This condition  can be in satisfied in two ways:
-(i) If the decoder generated the maximum number of outputs defined by the user, *or* (ii) If the decoder generated a special "STOP" symbol
+If the decoder generated the maximum number of outputs defined by the user, or If the decoder generated a special "STOP" symbol